thesuperRL/xdtk/README.md

 * On your Android device(s), open the **XR Input** app and press **Edit** to enter the IPv4 address of the device running Unity.
 (Here is how to locate this on [Windows](https://support.microsoft.com/en-us/windows/find-your-ip-address-in-windows-f21a9bbc-c582-55cd-35e0-73431160a1b9), [Mac](https://www.security.org/vpn/find-mac-ip-address/), and [Meta Quest](https://multitechverse.com/how-to-check-oculus-quest-2-ip-address/)). *Note: this value is stored between app sessions.*

+* Select the ideal method of communication by tapping the button that says it.

 * Tap **Start Connection** to begin sending data to Unity.
 If the connection is successful, the status indicator in the Android app will be green.
 In Unity, a **Device** GameObject will appear and should rotate as you rotate your Android device.
 As you connect more devices they should also appear here.
+* - For Bluetooth, Remember to activate the connection BEFORE you hit play in the Unity game.

 * If the connection is unsuccessful (or if the Unity side is not running), the Android status indicator will be orange and read *"Sending..."*.